 Our client asked if we would be able to collect it for a full assessment with our conservator, which we were happy to arrange with our collection team.

-Once in the studio, we ascertained that the sculpture was made from drift wood and covered in gesso.
+Once in the studio, we ascertained that the sculpture was made from driftwood and covered in gesso.

 Large pieces from different areas of the sculpture were cracking and falling off, and the wing of the bird was unstable and wobbly also.
-The multiple areas of damage included a swathe of missing gesso from the bird’s neck, cracking round the eyes and beak, and impact damage to the join of the wing.
+The multiple areas of damage included a swathe of missing gesso from the bird’s neck, cracking around the eyes and beak, and impact damage to the join of the wing.

 Our client had been able to retain a small amount of the cracked gesso, although some pieces would need to be re-created.